100,000+ Simulations Run

 How to Invest Your First $1,000

 The hardest dollars to save and invest are your first $1,000.
-Once you cross this threshold, the mental barrier is broken, and momentum takes over.
+Once you pass this threshold, momentum becomes much easier to sustain.

 Where should your $1,000 go?

-3. Certificates of Deposit (CDs): Lock in guaranteed returns without risk.
+3. Certificates of deposit (CDs): Lock in predictable returns with low risk.

 Stop Reading, Start Modeling.